Protect your Digital Identity

 Other safe computing links:

 Alerts: notices about viruses, worms, security patches, and service changes.
 See the sidebar on the right side of the page.

 Virus Protection: Download our free Symantec antivirus software under Virus Detection/Spyware Tools.

-Remote Access: Information Technology Services provides several remote access services to serve all Penn Staters, regardless of physical location.
+Remote Access: Information Technology Support provides several remote access services to serve all Penn Staters, regardless of physical location.

 Policies, guidelines, and laws: Individuals are expected to exercise responsible, ethical behavior when using the University's computers, information, networks or resources, and are expected to abide by University policies and local, state, and federal laws.

-If you think your computer is infected with a worm, virus or spyware, please feel free to contact the Information Technology Services staff for help.
+If you think your computer is infected with a worm, virus or spyware, please feel free to contact the Information Technology Support staff for help.